prav10194/automated-twitter-reddit-app/README.md

 You need to follow this for fixing in-case you are having issues while downloading videos from reddit using youtube-dl - https://elements.heroku.com/buildpacks/jonathanong/heroku-buildpack-ffmpeg-latest

-## Postman screenshot on how the API looks like
+## Postman screenshot on how the API looks lik
 ![Postman screenshot](https://github.com/prav10194/automated-twitter-reddit-app/blob/master/assets/s1.png)

-## Needs to add a external storage for persistent data